Windows Privilege Escalation: DnsAdmins to DomainAdmin

 Conclusion

-This article/demonstration presents the attacker with an opportunity to escalate its access after the initial foothold.
-Being a member of a group can provide direct exploitation to the SYSTEM.
+This article/demonstration presents the attacker with an opportunity to escalate their access after the initial foothold.
+Being a member of a group can provide direct exploitation of the SYSTEM.
 Hence, from Blue Teamer’s perspective, it is advised to always authorize proper permissions and make sure the users are not assigned groups that they are not supposed to access.
-Also, treating the DnsAdmins group with the same attention as the Administrator group.
+Also, treat the DnsAdmins group with the same attention as the Administrator group.

 Source: https://medium.com/@esnesenon/feature-not-bug-dnsadmin-to-dc-compromise-in-one-line-a0f779b8dc83